jozefelmanga/LinkedIn-Job-Postings-Data-Analysis-Report/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This dataset is available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-Please review the license for more details.

 ---

 **Happy Exploring!**